 It is a common practice in CARLA to manage assets with standalone packages.
 Keeping them aside allows to reduce the size of the build.
 These asset packages can be easily imported into a CARLA package anytime.
 They also become really useful to easily distribute assets in an organized way.

-- Export a package from the UE4 Editor
+- Export a package in a CARLA build from source

 - Export a package using Docker